 “Streets are intended for the passage of vehicular and pedestrian traffic and not as playgrounds,” he concluded.

-The area continues to be a park in 2014.
+The area has continued to be a park since then.